stac-extensions/version/README.md

 - [JSON Schema](json-schema/schema.json)
 - [Changelog](./CHANGELOG.md)

-## Item Properties and Collection Fields
+## Item Properties and Asset or Collection Fields

 For Items, the fields are placed in the `properties`.
-For Collections, the fields are placed on the top level of the Collection.
+For Collections and Asset Objects, the fields are placed on the top level of the Collection or Asset Object.

 | Field Name | Type    | Description |
 | ---------- | ------- | ----------- |
 | version    | string  | **REQUIRED**.
 Version of the Collection or Item. |
 | deprecated | boolean | Specifies that the Collection or Item is deprecated with the potential to be removed.
 Defaults to `false`.
 It should be transitioned out of usage as soon as possible and users should refrain from using it in new projects.
 A link with relation type `latest-version` SHOULD be added to the links and MUST refer to the resource that can be used instead. |

+These fields have different meaning depending on where they are used.
+When used as an Item properties or top-level Collection field, they refer to the version or deprecation of the metadata (e.g. Item or Collection).
+When used in an Asset Object, they refer to the version or deprecation of the actual data linked to in the Asset Object.

 ## Relation types